thestalkers/policies/sites/com-github-docs-pt-site-policy-other-site-policies-guidelines-for-legal-requests-of-user-data.md

 [](#dúvidas)[]()Dúvidas
 ----------

 Do you have other questions, comments or suggestions?
-Please contact [GitHub Support](https://support.github.com/contact?tags=docs-generic).
+Please contact [Suporte do GitHub](https://support.github.com/contact?tags=docs-generic).